-Nintendo's Wii has a fantastic library of games.
-Unfortunately, it also introduced many gamers to the concept of shovelware: bad games created for a quick buck.
-However, there are many good games that look like they fit this description so let's start the countdown.
+Nintendo's Wii has a fantastic library of games but unfortunately, it also introduced many gamers to the concept of shovelware: bad games created for a quick buck.
+However, there are many good games that seem to fit this description so let's start the countdown.

 Another specific genre that I have a soft spot for is toy helicopter simulators.
 Many similar games are just plain boring, but MiniCopter somehow manages to make accomplishing each stage's goals a rewarding endeavor.